Dr Nicola Green (she/her)

 I am the programme lead for Biomedical Engineering.

-I contribute to learning and teaching within the Department of Materials Science and Engineering and the Faculty of Engineering, teaching on modules based on my research interests (Biology and Chemistry of Living Systems II (MAT2530), Bioimaging (MAT408/6311, Module lead) - fourth year/MSc module.)
+I contribute to learning and teaching within the School of Chemical, Materials and Biological Engineering.
+I teach on modules based on my research interests including Biomaterials I (first year), Biomaterials II (module lead, second year), Biology and Chemistry of Living Systems (module lead, second year), Bioimaging (module lead, fourth year/MSc module)

-I am also the module lead for BIE103 and BIE201, two courses taken by Biomedical engineering students which demonstrate the breadth of the Biomedical engineering field and introduce students to key technical, practical and professional skills within Biomedical engineering
+I am also the module lead and teach on Introduction to Biomedical Engineering (year 1) and Advanced Biomedical Engineering Topics (year 2), two courses taken by Biomedical engineering students which demonstrate the breadth of the Biomedical engineering field and introduce students to key technical, practical and professional skills within Biomedical engineering.